DaAwesomeP/ha-addon-spotify-connect-advanced/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-Play Spotify music on your Home Assistant device.
+Play Spotify music on your Home Assistant device (with more options and events).

 ![The Spotify Connect Advacned add-on](images/screenshot.png)